 ‘’Four Studies of A Male Head’ c.
 1617-1620.
 Attributed to the workshop of Flemish painter Peter Paul Rubens (1577-1640).
 Oil on panel, 25.4 x 67.9 cm.
 This Image and many other historical philosophical depictions are analyzed in the African Representation in European Paintings Chapter.
 Digital image courtesy of the Getty’s Open Content Program.

-(Portrait of an African king in agate; cameo, second half of the 16th century (enameled gold mount, 17th century).
-Cameo, between 1550 and 1600; mount, 17th century.
+(Portrait of an African king in agate; cameo, the second half of the 16th century (enameled gold mount, 17th century).
+Cameo, between 1550 and 1600; support, 17th century.
 Created from agate, gold, and enamel.
 Cabinet des Medailles Collection. © Marie-Lan Nguyen / Wikimedia Commons / CC-BY 2.5 Featured in Chapter two 'Cameo Habille: African Royalty Depictions' of Hidden Legacies Book.

-Hidden Legacies: African Presence in European Antiques is Now Currently Available to Purchase at Amazon: https://www.amazon.com/dp/B08QVZCW5L and https://zanathiajewelry.com/.
+Hidden Legacies: African Presence in European Antiques is Now Available to Purchase at Amazon: https://www.amazon.com/dp/B08QVZCW5L and https://zanathiajewelry.com/.
 Hidden Legacies will also be available at other selected retailers next month for expanded distribution.